FAQ About Leading A Group

 - Take advantage of Liquid’s Monthly “Drip” Training – short form content like a video or podcast designed to help Leaders develop and grow.

-New Leaders will participate in a Liquid Group New Leader Training event before your Group begins.
-At the training, we’ll equip and prepare you for your Group launch.
+New Small Group Leaders will participate in a New Leader Training event before your Small Group begins.
+At the training, we’ll equip and prepare you for your Small Group launch.
 You will also be matched up with a Coach, whom you will meet with regularly for support and encouragement along the way.

-There are Groups that meet weekly as well as bi-weekly (every other week.)
+There are Small Groups that meet weekly or bi-weekly (every other week.)
 You decide!

 - Have parents arrange for sitters on their own and attend the Group without children.